United States declaration of war on Germany (1917): President Wilson's speech to Congress

 The world must be made safe for democracy.
 Its peace must be planted upon the tested foundations of political liberty.
 We have no selfish ends to serve.
 We desire no conquest, no dominion.
 We seek no indemnities for ourselves, no material compensation for the sacrifices we shall freely make.
 We are but one of the champions of the rights of mankind.
 We shall be satisfied when those rights have been made as secure as the faith and the freedom of nations can make them...

 Text of the declaration

-WHEREAS, The Imperial German Government has committed repeated acts of war against the people of the United States of America; therefore, be it resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That the state of war between the United States and the Imperial German Government, which has thus been thrust upon the United States, is hereby formally declared; and that the President be, and he is hereby, authorized and directed to employ the entire naval and military forces of the United States and the resources of the Government to carry on war against the Imperial German Government; and to bring the conflict to a successful termination all the resources of the country are hereby pledged by the Congress of the United States.
+WHEREAS, The Imperial German Government has committed repeated acts of war against the Government and the people of the United States of America; therefore, be it resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That the state of war between the United States and the Imperial German Government, which has thus been thrust upon the United States, is hereby formally declared; and that the President be, and he is hereby, authorized and directed to employ the entire naval and military forces of the United States and the resources of the Government to carry on war against the Imperial German Government; and to bring the conflict to a successful termination all the resources of the country are hereby pledged by the Congress of the United States.